 Government bodies and stakeholders groups are highly involved in the development of updated product standards.
 Compliance with these standards now has a regulatory footing in that, since July 2013, CE marking is legally required for all products produced to a harmonised European standard.
 Compliance with relevant product standards is now required for compliance with national building regulations.
 In addition, there is now a greater demand for traceability in the construction supply chain from certifiers, customers, clients and end-users.
-There are also additional Government certification requirements for the supply of ready-mixed concrete to farm buildings.
+There are also additional Government certification requirements for the supply of ready-mixed concrete, aggregates and concrete blocks to farm buildings.

 These developments have led to a substantial increase in the number of ‘certified’ aggregate and concrete producers in Ireland and have also provided impetus to a higher level of product certification in the industry.
 ICF believes that only suppliers that meet the necessary certification requirements should be entitled to supply the marketplace.
-In 2015, Minister of State at the Department of the Environment with Special Responsibility for Housing, Planning and Coordination of the Construction 2020 Strategy, Paudie Coffey TD launched a new ICF ‘Product Traceability Certificate’ to certify the origin and compliance with product standards of aggregate and concrete materials supplied to individual construction projects in Ireland.

-The principal product certification available from aggregate and concrete manufacturers are available to download below.
+Guidance on the principal product certification available from aggregate and concrete manufacturers are available to download below.